WICG/fenced-frame/explainer/README.md

 More of these channels exist and the [integration with web platform](https://github.com/shivanigithub/fenced-frame/blob/master/explainer/integration_with_web_platform.md) details them further.

 ### Ongoing technical constraints
-Fenced frames disable explicit communication channels, but it is still possible to use covert channels to share data between the embedder and embeddee, e.g. global socket pool limit (as mentioned in the xsleaks document linked in the above section), network side channel and intersection observer as described above, etc. We believe that any use of these known covert channels is clearly hostile to users and undermines web platform intent to the point that it will be realistic for browsers to take action against sites that abuse them.
+Fenced frames disable explicit communication channels, but it is still possible to use covert channels to share data between the embedder and embeddee, e.g. global socket pool limit (as mentioned in the [xsleaks audit](https://docs.google.com/spreadsheets/d/1YkQxcQlOd24XmSUQ8RpQU0zINYSTTih8drNibV0LIXE/edit?usp=sharing)), network side channel and intersection observer as described above, etc. Mitigations to some of these are being brainstormed.
+We also believe that any use of these known covert channels is clearly hostile to users and undermines web platform intent to the point that it will be realistic for browsers to take action against sites that abuse them.

 ## Parallels with Cross-site portals